 AICPA disability insurance reviews and complaints

-The AICPA isn’t accredited by the Better Business Bureau (BBB), but it’s earned an A rating for its customer interaction.
-The BBB hasn’t recorded any complaints in recent years, pointing to a high level of customer satisfaction.
+The AICPA isn’t accredited by the Better Business Bureau (BBB), but it’s earned an A+ rating for its customer interaction.
+The BBB has recorded 2 complaints in recent years, pointing to a high level of customer satisfaction, as of October 2020.

 How do I apply for AICPA disability insurance?

 If you’re a member of the AICPA, you can apply for a disability insurance policy online:

 - On the homepage, hover over Personal Insurance Solutions and click Long-Term Disability.

 - Type in your member information and the amount of coverage you need.

 - Answer questions about your health, and choose your elimination period.

 - Enter your doctor’s information, as well as any medical conditions you’ve been diagnosed with and prescription drugs you take.

 - Continue following the prompts to review and submit your application.